sn248/sundialr/README.md

 vignette for more details.

 ## What's new?
+### Release 0.1.4.1
++ Fixed the linking bug due to multiple defined symbols.
+No other change.

 ### Release 0.1.4
 + This version has version 5.2.0 of `SUNDIALS` (released in March 2020) at the back end.